Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

 Here's what Premium includes that Standard doesn't:

-- Microsoft Entra ID P1 — conditional access policies, risk-based MFA enforcement at scale, self-service password reset
+- Microsoft Entra ID P1 — conditional access policies, MFA enforcement, self-service password reset (note: risk-based conditional access using sign-in and user-risk signals requires Entra ID P2, which is not included in Business Premium)

 - Microsoft Intune (Plan 1) — device management (enrollment, compliance policies, remote wipe, app deployment)